Sitecore-Hackathon/2018-Go-Horse/README.md

 xConnect HashTagMonitor
 Develop by GO HORSE TEAM , Sitecore Hackathon 2018
 Members:
--Rodrigo Peplau
+1. Rodrigo Peplau
--Joao Neto
+2. Joao Neto
--Jose Neto
+3. Jose Neto

 This is our submission for the 2018 Hackathon in the xConnect category.